passiv/snaptrade-cli/README.md

 ---

-To submit an equity trade, use `snaptrade trade equity`.
+To submit an equity order, use `snaptrade trade equity`.
 It'll prompt you for confirmation before continuing.

 You can pass `--useLastAccount` to skip the account selector and use the previously selected account instead.